-The ORPCE works with university course directors and clinical coordinators to identify teaching sites and coordinate clinical community-based placements within the five-county (Edgecombe, Halifax, Nash, Northampton, and Wilson counties) region of Area L AHEC.
-The ORPCE attempts to match the requirements of the course and the interests of the students with the appropriate teaching sites.
+The ORPCE staff works with university course directors and clinical coordinators to assist with organizing clinical community-based placements within the five-county (Edgecombe, Halifax, Nash, Northampton, and Wilson Counties) region of Area L AHEC.

-Students are supported through site identification, information technology assistance, local educational seminars and workshops, and student housing.
-Area L AHEC maintains 8 apartments in Rocky Mount and Wilson to serve the needs of students rotating within the region.
+Students are supported through information technology assistance, local educational seminars and workshops, student housing, and assistance with site identification.
+Area L AHEC maintains 7 apartments in Rocky Mount, Roanoke Rapids, and Wilson to serve the needs of students rotating within the region.